emilydowgialo/Spent/README.md

 ## About the Developer

-Spent was created by Emily Dowgialo, a software engineer in San Francisco, CA. Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/emilydowgialo).
+Spent was created by Emily Dowgialo.
+Learn more about the developer on [LinkedIn](https://www.linkedin.com/in/emilydowgialo).

 ## Technologies